San Francisco Healthcare Fraud Defense Attorneys

 What Is Healthcare Fraud?

 What comes to mind when you think about “healthcare fraud”?
 For most people, the term conjures up images of seedy practitioners and scam artists who devote more effort to gaming the system than they do to treating their patients.
 But, while this is undoubtedly one example, legitimate – and even prominent – healthcare providers can get caught up in federal healthcare fraud investigations as well.
-And with the federal government’s heavy reliance on analysis of billing data and claims from whistleblowers, a provider’s reputation is virtually meaningless when it comes to the risk of being targeted in a federal investigation.
+And with the federal government’s heavy reliance on the analysis of billing data and claims from whistleblowers, a provider’s reputation is virtually meaningless when it comes to the risk of being targeted in a federal investigation.

 One of the most common misconceptions about healthcare fraud is that, in order to be liable, you need to have overbilled the government with intent.
 But, while intent is a factor in criminal prosecutions under the False Claims Act, Anti-Kickback Statute, and various other federal healthcare laws, evidence of intent is not necessary to establish liability for civil healthcare fraud.
 As a result, even providers who do their best to maintain effective billing compliance programs can face liability for “fraudulent” billing practices such as: